-How do we repair USB flash drives?
-The real question should be how do we recover data from a broken, damaged, or flash media that has just stopped working?
+How do we repair a broken USB flash drive?
+Take note, the data recovery method can be quite different if the flash media has just stopped working.
 In some cases the metal USB connector might come loose, or break off.
 Assuming no pads are torn, this could be an easy case for a do-it-yourself project.
 But many times this just isn’t the case.
 There is also the chance that someone with the wrong tools/experience can make the job more difficult or even unrecoverable.
-If your data is important you should seek a professional data recovery company near you.
+If your data is important you should seek a professional data recovery company.
 If you can’t find a reliable recovery lab near you then send it to us, we are always ready to provide fast and friendly service.

 Here is the procedure we use at Blizzard Data Recovery.